 UNFPA supported the Samoa National Youth Council to provide a statement through the Swedish Association for Sexuality Education in Samoa's UPR (49th Session).
 The statement underscored youth realization of ICPD 25 commitments being under threat by climate change, the COVID-19 Pandemic and political instability.
-It also commended the Government of Samoa for accepting recommendations, emphasizing the key role of continued alignment of comprehensive sexuality education/family life education to international standards. taking into account the direct benefits of reducing adolescent births and nurturing respectful relationships to reduce GBV.
+It also commended the Government of Samoa for accepting recommendations, emphasizing the key role of continued alignment of comprehensive sexuality education/family life education international standards. takina account the direct benefits of reducing adolescent births and nurturing respectful relationships to reduce GBV.